aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 ### 2. Creating a Cognito User Pool

-Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+Amazon Cognito User Pools lets you add user sign-up and sign-in capabilities to your web and mobile apps quickly and easily.
 In this step, we'll create a Cognito user pool for our Wild Rydes app.

 #### High-Level Instructions